halcyon-past/Glide-Connect/README.md

 ## Acknowledgements

-- **MediaPipe:** For providing a robust framework for gesture detection.
+- **MediaPipe:** For providing the hand tracking framework.
 - **Google Gemini:** For the generative AI capabilities.
+- **PyAutoGUI, PyCAW, screen-brightness-control:** For enabling system interaction.
-- **Open Source Community:** For the many libraries and tools that made this project possible.
+- **Open Source Community:** For the many libraries and tools used.

 # Team
   | Name | Github  | Email | Linkedin | Instagram | Youtube |